MarJose123/laravel-autonumber/README.md

     {
         return [
             'order_number' => [
-                'format' => 'SO.?', // autonumber format. '?' will be replaced with the generated number.
+                'startingValue' => 11111, // optional if you want to start a different number than 1 'format' => 'SO.?', // autonumber format. '?' will be replaced with the generated number.
                 'length' => 5 // The number of digits in an autonumber ]